rodmarfran/SAM4SD32-SAM4S-EK2-IMT-Docs/README.md

 ---

+## 📚 About the Project

+The documentation was generated from a project based on the
+Microchip Advanced Software Framework (ASF3)
+for the SAM4SD32 microcontroller on the SAM4S-EK2 evaluation board.

+It includes:

+- API references
+- Peripheral drivers
+- Module descriptions
+- Source file documentation

+---

 ## ⚖ License & Copyright

-This repository contains documentation generated from software provided by
+This repository contains documentation generated from software provided by:

-**Microchip Technology Inc.**
+Microchip Technology Inc.
 © 2018 Microchip Technology Inc. and its subsidiaries.

-Microchip software is subject to the following license terms:
+Microchip software is subject to the **Microchip Standard Software

-> Subject to your compliance with these terms, you may use Microchip software
-> and any derivatives exclusively with Microchip products.
->
-> THIS SOFTWARE IS SUPPLIED BY MICROCHIP "AS IS".
-NO WARRANTIES, WHETHER
-> EXPRESS, IMPLIED OR STATUTORY, APPLY TO THIS SOFTWARE...
+Copyright Notice & Disclaimer**.

-See `LICENSE.txt` for the complete original Microchip license text.
+See `LICENSE.txt` for the complete original license text.

-This repository is not affiliated with or endorsed by Microchip Technology Inc.
+This repository is provided for academic purposes and is not affiliated
+with or endorsed by Microchip Technology Inc.

 ---

-## 🎓 Intended Use
+## 🎓 Academic Use

-This documentation is provided for educational purposes
-within IMT coursework involving the SAM4S-EK2 development board.

----

-## 🔗 Hardware Platform

-- MCU: SAM4SD32
-- Board: SAM4S-EK2 Evaluation Kit
-- Vendor: Microchip Technology Inc.
+This documentation supports laboratory and theoretical activities
+in microcontroller courses at Instituto Mauá de Tecnologia (IMT),
+for both undergraduate and postgraduate programs.